-During the surgery the patient lies face down, and the procedure is performed through an incision on the back.
-The length of the incision depends on how many levels are being treated.
-First, the surgeon will make an incision in the skin of the back over the vertebra(e) to be treated.
-In a traditional open TLIF, a 3-6 inch incision is typically required.
+First, the surgeon will make a small incision in the skin of the back over the vertebra(e) to be treated.
+Depending on the instrumentation used and the specific condition, the incision could be as small as 1 inch.
+In a traditional open TLIF, a 3 to 6 inch incision is typically required.
 A small section of the bone and disc are removed to clear a pathway for the interbody spacer.